Understanding Godot's Node System: Coming from Unity

 - MeshInstance3D → MeshRenderer

-- CharacterBody3D → Character with CharacterController
+- CharacterBody3D → CharacterController

-- Control → RectTransform
+- Control → RectTransform (base UI node)

-- Label → Text/TextMeshPro
+- Label → Text / TextMeshPro

 - Button → UI Button